Pensions in Canada: Claims of Defined Benefit Plans Decline

 Despite opinion pieces claiming the imminent demise of DB plans in Canada, Statistics Canada information verifies only a slight decline in the number of plans over the most recently available five-year period (9,304 in 2017 to 9,022 in 2021 – a 3.13% reduction).
 Additionally, considering an increase of 213,518 active members in the same time frame (2017–2021), no data is included regarding what percentage of the declining number of DB plans is due to the increasing industry norm of plan mergers and consolidation.
 The 4,425,506 active members as of 2021 is a mere 1.8% decrease from the historic high of 4,505,601 active members in 2005 (when there were only 7,561 such plans).

-It is important to note that DB plans remain the additional (after mandatory CPP or QPP) retirement income of choice for the Canadian public sector based on all data.
+DB plans remain the additional (after mandatory CPP or QPP) retirement income of choice for the Canadian public sector based on all data.
 Primary reasons include that with DB plans, regardless of investment returns, the plan sponsors are responsible for ensuring that the promised benefits are paid out, they provide guaranteed retirement security for life, and such plans lessen strain on government social programs.